- Ph.D., University of Minnesota (Mass Communication)

-Charles H. Sandage Dept of Advertising Excellence in Teaching Award (2012, 2016)
+Charles H. Sandage Department of Advertising Excellence in Teaching Award (2016)

 Brittany R.L.
 Duff and Sela Sar (2015), “Seeing the Big Picture: Multitasking and Perceptual Processing Influences on Ad Recognition,” Journal of Advertising, 44(3), 173-184.

 Sydney Chinchanchokchai, Brittany R.L.
-Duff and Sela Sar (2015), “Time Flies When You’re Doing More Than One: Multitasking, Holistic Processing and Perception of Time,” Computers in Human Behavior, 45, 185-191.
+Duff and Sela Sar (2015), “The effect of multitasking on time perception, enjoyment, and ad evaluation,” Computers in Human Behavior, 45, 185-191.

 Brittany R.L.
 Duff, Gunwoo Yoon, Zongyuan Wang, and George Anghelcev (2014), “Doing it all: An exploratory study of predictors of media multitasking,” Journal of Interactive Advertising, 14(1), 11-23.